richardvenneman/appsignal-docs/source/standalone-agent/installation.html.md

 title: "Standalone AppSignal Agent installation"
 ---

-When we introduced host metrics we knew that in order to provide a full picture of your infrastructure we needed not only to monitor your application servers, but also any servers your application depends on, for example database servers.

-In order to do this we added a standalone mode to our AppSignal agent.
+In order to provide a full picture of your infrastructure, you should monitor not just application servers, but any server your application depends on (eg. database servers).
+In order to do this, we offer a standalone mode in our AppSignal agent.
 This allows you to run the AppSignal agent without having to start it from a Ruby/Elixir process.

 ## Table of Contents